-The assessment consists of an oral (30 minutes) or a written (60 minutes) exam (following § 4(2), 1 of the examination regulation).
+The assessment consists of an oral (30 minutes) or written exam (60 minutes) (following 4(2) of the examination regulation).
 The exam takes place in every semester.
-Reexaminations are offered at every ordinary examination date.
+Re-examinations are offered at every ordinary examination date.
+Depending on the respective pandemic situation, the exam may be offered as an open book exam (examination of another type, following 4(2), 3 of the examination regulation).